Time is Relevant: Returning to Work

-In 1905, Albert Einstein published his first theory of relativity (the special theory of relativity) and… well, hold on, let me stop here.
-I can go on and on about physics but let’s just make this simple.
+In 1905, Albert Einstein published his first theory of relativity and… well, hold on, let me stop here.
+I can go on and on about physics, but let’s just make this simple.
 Why do I say time is relevant?
 Time is relevant to what?
-Time is relevant to the individual by which I mean, a day may seem longer to one person sitting around with nothing to do but stare at the wall than it does to a person who is busy and has too much to do in one day.
-A little different than what Einstein was talking about but it kind of fits.
+Time is relevant to the individual.
+A day may seem longer to one person sitting around with nothing to do but stare at the wall than it does to a person who is busy and has too much to do in one day.
+A little different than what Einstein was talking about, but it kind of fits.

-On one hand it sucks; I don’t know how or when to do anything but work.
-On the other hand it’s nice; to earn money on my own again and be part of society.
+On one hand, it sucks; I don’t know how or when to do anything but work.
+On the other hand, it’s nice; to earn money on my own again and be part of society.
 It has just been a little hard to adjust.
-I have been going to bed and waking up at the exact same time, every day, for the last few years and now my schedule is so inconsistent.
+I have been going to bed and waking up at the exact same time, every day, for the last few years, and now my schedule is so inconsistent.
 I am finding that things as simple as “when to take my pills” has become an issue.
 Ironing clothes?
-A skill I had almost forgot!
-I am slowly finding out how and when to take care of business but it’s still tricky for me.
+A skill I had almost forgotten!
+I am slowly finding out how and when to take care of business, but it’s still tricky for me.
 I am just not used to it.

-Oh yeah, something else that is taking me some adjusting; the people.
-For 4 years I have been around more and more people who have a basic-to-huge medical knowledge.
-After a while I just accepted a lot of things as “common knowledge” in my community of people.
-Now I am in a completely different community where pretty much no one knows anything about health; who I am in the MS community doesn’t exist in my new life here at work.
-It feels weird to be on the very bottom of the totem pole again but in a way, it feels kind of nice (for now) because it really makes me feel like I am starting a completely new life.
+Oh yeah, something else that is taking me some adjusting: the people.
+For 4 years, I have been around more and more people who have basic-to-huge medical knowledge.
+After a while, I just accepted a lot of things as “common knowledge” in my community of people.
+Now, I am in a completely different community where pretty much no one knows anything about health; who I am in the MS community doesn’t exist in my new life here at work.
+It feels weird to be on the very bottom of the totem pole again, but in a way, it feels kind of nice (for now) because it really makes me feel like I am starting a completely new life.

 Have you returned to work after a long period of unemployment due to MS?
 Share your story and any tips you may have below!